CommonRoad/commonroad-scenario-designer/README.md

 ```
 For the conversion of CommonRoad lanelets to OSM lanelets change the input and output file accordingly.

-For the conversion of a file from a OSM map to CommonRoad lanelets
+For the conversion of a file from a OSM map to CommonRoad lanelets you can
-open the general GUI and start from there the the OSM map to CommonRoad converter.
+open the general GUI and start from there the the OSM map to CommonRoad converter GUI.
+Missing information such as the course of individual lanes is estimated during the process.
+These estimations are imperfect (the OSM maps as well) and often it is advisable to edit the scenarios by hand.
+This tool also provides a simple GUI, to edit scenarios by hand.

 #### Documentation